Berglind Gunnarsdóttir

 Berglind Lára Gunnarsdóttir (born 17 February 1993) is an Icelandic basketball coach and former player who played 26 games for the Icelandic national basketball team.
 She spent her entire playing career with Snæfell where she won three straight national championships from 2014 to 2016 and the Icelandic Basketball Cup in 2016.
 In 2017, she was named to the Úrvalsdeild Domestic All-First Team.

 Career

 First years

 Berglind came up through the junior ranks of Snæfell, playing her first senior match during the 2007–2008 season in the second-tier 1. deild kvenna where she helped the club to a perfect 16-0 season and a promotion to the top-tier Úrvalsdeild kvenna.

-Injuries plagued her next few seasons, she tore a cruciate ligament in her knee which required two operations and during 2012–2013 season she repeatedly dislocated her shoulder after having initially injured it during the summer.
+Injuries plagued her next few seasons, she tore a cruciate ligament in her knee which required two operations and during the 2012–2013 season she repeatedly dislocated her shoulder after having initially injured it during the summer.

 Snæfell's rise to the top

 Berglind helped Snæfell reach the Icelandic Cup finals in 2014 but missed the game due to a knee injury.
 Without her, Snæfell lost 70-78 to Haukar.
 On April 6, she helped Snæfell win its first ever women's national championship after sweeping Haukar 3-0 in the Úrvalsdeild finals.

 She won the national championship with Snæfell again in 2015, playing in all but one of Snæfell's games during the playoffs despite dislocating her shoulder in the semi-finals and again in the finals.
 In 2016, Snæfell won the championship for the third year in a row, beating Haukar 3-1 in the finals.
 She had 11 points and 4 rebounds in the title clinching game.

 Berglind had a breakout season in 2016–2017, averaging 11.6 points and 5.3 rebounds and being named to the Úrvalsdeild kvenna Domestic All-First Team.